Flexiana/google-search-results-clojure/README.md

  - Parse JSON into EDN using the Cheshire library
 Et voila..

-Alternatively, you can search on other search engines by providing the `:engine` keyword to argument map on any of the provided functions.
+Alternatively, you can search on other search engines by including the `:engine` keyword and appropriate value in the to  map provided as argument to `edn-search`or any other search function.
-The following values are supported
+The following values are supported:

 ```
 :bing :baidu :yahoo :yandex :ebay
 ```
-All functions support both strings and keywords for map keys as well as any keyword sets mentioned in this document
+All functions support both strings and keywords for map keys as well as any keyword sets mentioned in this document.

 For example the usage below is also supported